 What if you don’t understand things?

-There’s a lot to learn at school and college – it’s normal to feel confused sometimes.
+There’s a lot to understand at school and college.
+It’s normal to feel confused sometimes, it's part of learning.
 Not understanding something about your homework doesn’t mean you’re stupid.

 - Tell your teacher

 They might be able to explain things differently, arrange extra lessons or give you support.

 - Ask a brother, sister or friend

 If an older brother or sister has learnt something before you, they might be able to answer your questions.

 Your parents or carers might be able help you get more support, or explain things if you’re struggling.
 If you’re worried about telling them, you could try writing them a letter or ask a Childline counsellor for help.